nearform/nftrace-scaffold/README.md

 nftrace.finaliseProbes();
 ```
 you can then run this script using ``node script.js`` and an output directory/module is generated for you to use!
-The output module will be in the directory nftrace-output. eg ~/dir/nftrace-output
+The output module will be in the directory nftrace-output.

-To use this output in your application, copy the output directory to your application, require it in your application, instaniate your controller and fire some probes!
+To use this output in your application, require it in your application, instaniate your controller and fire some probes!

 ```javascript
 var ProbeController = require('./nftrace-output');